Do Unions Shape Political Ideologies at Work?: Introduction

-Finally, our data enable us to move beyond party preferences by considering candidates' ideological positions and the support of interest groups.
+Our data also allows us to move beyond party preferences by considering candidates' ideological positions and endorsement by union organizations, as well as employees' support of interest groups.
 We document considerable within-party variation in the effects on contributions to different candidates.
 Liberal candidates gain and conservative candidates lose, while moderate candidates are not significantly impacted on average.
-This suggests that our findings are not only driven by an increased signal of Democratic versus Republican partisan affiliation but reflect shifts between candidates with clearly distinguished ideological positions.
-In addition, we show that our results extend to contributions to Political Action Committees (PACs).
-In particular, we find that unions are able to mobilize workers, increasing their donations to labor and membership PACs.
-At the same time, unions decrease managers' contributions to corporate PACs.
-The increased support for labor and civil society interest groups from workers and the reduced support for business interest groups from managers match with the observed pro-liberal shift in their contributions to candidates.
+This suggests that our findings are not only driven by an increased signal of Democratic over Republican party affiliation but reflect shifts between candidates with clearly distinguishable ideological positions.
+Moreover, we differentiate candidates by whether or not they are supported by unions' Political Action Committees (PACs).
+The results indicate that the partisan shift goes beyond union-endorsed candidates, reflecting a more general alignment with Democratic candidates.
+In addition, we show that our findings extend to contributions from employees to PACs: unions mobilize workers to increase donations to union and membership PACs, while managers reduce contributions to corporate PACs.
+The increased support for labor and civil society interest groups from workers and the reduced support for business interest groups from managers match with the observed ideological realignment in their contributions to candidates.
+In contrast, we do not find any effects on the donations that the PACs of unionized firms direct to candidates.
+These results are inconsistent with a potential strategic explanation of changes in donations under which individuals, in particular managers, merely signal goodwill toward the interests of unions.